 What it is

-This programme develops social-emotional skills in youth and those with special needs, through experiential learning with therapy horses.
+This programme develops social-emotional skills in youth and those with special needs, through experiential learning with our equine partners.

 Youth and youth with special needs aged between 7 and 21 years

 Develop social-emotional skills such as managing impulsivity, confidence, resilience, effective communication and respect.

 Identify actionable insights for teachers and caseworkers to sustain behaviourial changes of the youth in school or home.